 Commonly Asked Questions About Counseling

-What is the cost and length of a typical counseling session?
+What is the cost of a typical counseling session?

 Will insurance help cover the cost of counseling?